MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 This was tested on Windows and Linux using PowerShell version 7.

-Azure DevOps Authentication and Authorisation methods can be viewed here.
-To keep things simple, I've created a Personal Access Token for my user with Read Access to builds.
-The personal access token is then created as an environment variable and read from that so it is never entered directly into any code.
+Azure DevOps [Authentication] methods can be viewed here.
+To keep things simple, I've created a [Personal Access Token] for my user with Read Access to builds.

 ### Azure DevOps Personal Access Token (Pat)